DeclanChidlow/vale.rocks/src/posts/moderation-tooling-design.md

 og_description: Ensuring protection of the protectors.
 pub_time: 2026-02-26
 section: Essay
-tags: [design, UI/UX, development, front-end development]
+tags: [moderation, design, UI/UX, development, front-end development]
 ---

 I have dedicated substantial amounts of time moderating communities on the internet.
 One of the duties I fulfil at [Stoat](https://stoat.chat) has been to moderate content, and in doing so I've seen a great number of horrific things.
 The sort of things that no person should have to see, but which nonetheless must be seen in pursuit of protecting users.